sl5net/AutoHotKey4Linux/instalation tipps.md

 for test something normally you use two files. its all for comunication beetween these py files and the ahk files.

+# recommendations

+use a tools like copyQ. config it not to use  HTML (Items>HTML/RTF: off)

+So your clipboard is maybe more readable. i not sure of that.